samarthdd/k8-proxy-documentation/docs/products/sharepoint plugin/server/sharepoint-server-solution-uninstall.md

     - Use Bypass to bypass the policy to get things installed or AllSigned for quite a bit more secure.
 Run `Set-ExecutionPolicy AllSigned` and/or `Set-ExecutionPolicy Bypass -Scope Process`.
     - Click [here](https://go.microsoft.com/fwlink/?LinkID=135170) for more information.

-5. Once, the cmdlet ran successfully.
-Validate the SharePoint Plugin running `Get-SPSolution`.
-This time it should not prompt any output
+5. Once, the cmdlet ran successfully, validate the SharePoint Plugin running `Get-SPSolution`.
+This time it should not prompt any output.

 ![](../../../../static/img/docs/websites/sharepoint/server/image033.png)